- Read our latest main Newsletter

 - Read our latest Special Offers Newsletter

-- Read the Latest News from our Partners
+- Read all about the News and Views from our Partners

 It's free to subscribe

 brought to you by News Editor, Roger Bray

 Holiday giant offers £20 testsabout 14 hours ago

 The cheapest COVID tests for travellers to emerge so far were announced today by Britain’s biggest tour operator, TUI UK.
 For £20, customers travelling to destinations on the Government’s green traffic light list will be provided with lateral flow kist for taking a test before heading home and PCR tests when they get back.
 A negative pre-departure check will include test certification.
 Those visiting amber light destinations will pay £50 for a package which includes two PCR tests – on the second and eighth days of their self isolation period.
 The company’s announcement makes no mention of the official option to take the second test on day five in order to escape isolation early.
 If a destination turns from amber to green after the customer has ordered, the difference will be refunded.

 Tests can be ordered via a booking hub set up with bio infrastructure company Chronomics that goes live on Monday (10 May).

 Two more expensive packages are also available: green and amber light packages will include outbound PCR tests with courier costs will cost £60 and £90 respectively.